 *Same is true for reflections of trees, and shadows cast by sunlight and moonlight.
-Though your camera will lie to you and show it otherwise if it’s set on any kind of wide angle.
+Your camera will lie to you and show it otherwise if it’s set on any kind of wide angle.
+Be aware.

 A misunderstanding I regularly encounter in workshops is what is meant by “transparent” in a paint colour.
 It seems to come from conflating “see-through” and “colourless” into “transparent”.

 We can see through some things that have colour.
 Think of stained glass or coloured cellophane or sunglasses.
 You see through it, though it adds colour to what’s behind it, changes the colours of things seen through it.
 Normal window glass is colourless; stained glass is transparent (to varying degrees, but that’s a digression).